nejc-cc/hexaled/README.md

 ![Mounting plan](Photos/Project/Mounting_plan.png)

 My neighbor has a laser CNC cutter and made me a jig that helped *immensely* when I was marking holes.
-I couldn't do this without my sister.
+I also couldn't do this without my sister.
 I needed someone to hold it in place while I marked the holes.
 The first 6 holes were the most critical, if I messed them up, it would skew the whole project.
-I actually bought a laser for this purpose.
+I actually bought a line laser level for this purpose.

 ![Hole marking jiggy](Photos/Project/Mounting_holes_marking_jig.jpg)